 Having rhubarb in your garden might be nice for you to enjoy in a sweet pie or freshly made rhubarb jam, but don’t let your dog have a taste as rhubarb can cause vomiting, diarrhea and for some dogs even kidney failure.

-Happy Thursday to you all, and go download that app – APCC by ASPCA 😀
+And go download that app – APCC by ASPCA 😀